Present and Past

 Jeb is a PhD student at the Rollins School of Public Health (RSPH) in Emory University, Atlanta, Georgia, USA.
 Jeb is subcontracted (through the RSPH Graduate Research Assistant Position) to work part-time with my colleague Dr Veronika Fedirko (RSPH) and me from funding on my current HRB grant on selenium and colorectal cancer.
-Jeb will be helping us (October 2014 to February 2015) on our analysis of selenoprotein gene pathway variation and selenium status interactions in regard to colorectal cancer risk.
+Jeb worked with us (March 2015 to September 2015) on our analysis of selenoprotein gene pathway variation and selenium status interactions in regard to colorectal cancer risk.